combogenomics/medusa/README.md

 Usage
 -----

-The project folder must contains:
+The project folder must contain:

 -   the *targetGenome* in fasta format.

 -   the medusa.jar file

--   the scripts sub-folder “medusa-scripts”.
+-   the scripts sub-folder “medusa_scripts”.

 -   the comparison genomes sub-folder “drafts”.
-(In alternative you can specify another path for this folder.)
+(In alternative you can specify another path for this folder usinf the "-f" option)

-You can now run the java application with the following parameters:
+Medusa can be run with the following parameters:

 1. The option *-i* is required and indicates the name of the target genome file.